-Intergovernmental Authority on Development IGAD has 8 member states.
+Intergovernmental Authority on Development

 IGAD adopted a Regional Strategy (2021-2025) Strategy which sets the strategic framework for priority interventions over the first 5 years for the implementation of IGAD Vision 2050.
 IGAD Regional Strategy 2021-2025 identifies ICT terrestrial broadband connectivity and cyber security infrastructure among key facilitators towards deepened regional integration.